 Even though the Bay Area only gets summer weather 1 week out of the year, I still like eating cold foods during the spring and summer seasons.
 Mostly out of habit.
 Growing up, I loved vermicelli bowls pretty much all year round but especially during the summer!
-I’ve had almost every variation of vermicelli bowls, but I would say one of my favorites is with seafood like ca hoi nuong or this shrimp vermicelli bowl.
+I’ve had almost every variation of Vietnamese noodle bowls but I would say one of my favorites is with seafood like ca hoi nuong, salmon vermicelli bowls, or this shrimp vermicelli bowl.
 To me, meat tends to weigh you down while seafood makes you full without the heaviness.

 Ingredients, Substitutions & Adjustments